Major League Baseball rivalries: Boston Red Sox vs. New York Yankees

-The Yankees–Red Sox rivalry is one of the oldest, most famous and fiercest rivalries in American sports.
-For more than 100 years, the Boston Red Sox and New York Yankees have been intense rivals.
+The Yankees–Red Sox rivalry is one of the oldest, most famous, and fiercest rivalries in American sports.
+For more than 120 years, the Boston Red Sox and New York Yankees have been intense rivals.

 The rivalry is often a heated subject of conversation in the Northeastern United States.
-Since the inception of the wild card team and an added Division Series, the AL East rivals have squared off in the American League Championship Series three times, with the Yankees winning in 1999 and 2003 and the Sox winning in 2004.
+Since the inception of the wild card team and an added Division Series, the AL East rivals have squared off in the American League Championship Series three times: The Yankees won in 1999 and 2003, and the Red Sox won in 2004.
 The two also faced off in the American League Division Series in 2018, with the Red Sox winning in four games.
-The teams most recently played in a One-game playoff after the 2021 season, in which the Sox topped the Yanks at Fenway Park.
+The teams most recently played in the 2025 American League Wild Card Series, which the Yankees won at Yankee Stadium.
 In addition, the teams have twice met in the last regular-season series of a season to decide the league title, in 1904 (when the Red Sox won) and 1949 (when the Yankees won).

 The teams also finished tied for first in 1978, when the Yankees won a high-profile one-game playoff for the division title.
 The 1978 division race is memorable for the Red Sox having held a 14-game lead over the Yankees more than halfway through the season.
 Similarly, the 2004 ALCS is famous for the Yankees leading 3–0 and ultimately losing a best-of-7 series.
-The Red Sox comeback is the only time in baseball history to date that a team has come back from a 3–0 deficit to win a series.

 In 2019, the rivalry was showcased in the first London Series, with the Yankees winning both games.

 The rivalry is often termed the "greatest rivalry in all of sports."
 Games between the two teams often generate a great deal of interest and get extensive media coverage, including being broadcast on national television.
-In the stands it is very common for Yankees fans and Red Sox fans to taunt each other and more than occasionally get into fistfights, so security at both Yankee Stadium and Fenway Park is heavy when either team comes to town.
+In the stands, it is very common for Yankees fans and Red Sox fans to taunt each other and get into fistfights, so security at both Yankee Stadium and Fenway Park is heavy when either team comes to town.